Variable Density Tunnel

 The Variable Density Tunnel (VDT) was the second wind tunnel at the National Advisory Committee for Aeronautics (NACA) Langley Research Center.
-Proposed by German aerospace engineer, Max Munk in May, 1921, it was the world's first variable density wind tunnel and allowed for more accurate testing of small-scale models than could be obtained with atmospheric wind tunnels.
-It was actively used as a wind tunnel from 1923 until its retirement in the 1940s.
+Proposed by German aerospace engineer, Max Munk, student of Ludwig Prandtl, it was the world's first variable density wind tunnel and allowed for more accurate testing of small-scale models than could be obtained with atmospheric wind tunnels.

+The VDT was actively used as a wind tunnel from 1923 until its retirement in the 1940s.
 Langley Research Center historian, James R. Hansen, wrote that the VDT provided results superior to the atmospheric wind tunnels used at the time and was responsible for making NACA, the precursor to NASA, "a world leader in aerodynamic research".
-It is now on display on the Langley grounds, near the old Reid Conference Center and is a National Historic Landmark.
+It is now a National Historic Landmark and is on display on the Langley grounds, near the old Reid Conference Center.

 Technical purpose

 In order to accurately measure the aerodynamics of scale models, the density of the air used in a wind tunnel must also be scaled to replicate realistic conditions that would affect the full-scale aircraft.